pyocd/pyOCD/docs/developers_guide.md

 **Step 2.** Activate virtual environment

-Activate your virtualenv and install the PyOCD dependencies for the current platform by doing the following.
+Activate your virtualenv and install the pyOCD dependencies for the current platform by doing the following.

 Linux or Mac: